 “To young girls who are 10 or 11 years old…those images of women who look just like them doing exactly what they want to do is powerful,” TaKiyah says.
 “It makes them feel motivated… It’s empowering.
 It lets you know as a little girl in Memphis, Tennessee that one day the possibility is there, it’s open to you.”

-But as we've learned from Misty and Michaela's stories, black ballerinas face unique challenges.
-We rounded up a few resources for parents wanting to help their young dancers focus on doing what they love.
+Even with growing representation, Black ballerinas face unique challenges.
+We rounded up a few resources for parents who want to help their young dancers focus on doing what they love.

-• Get financial support: Part of the reason ballet lacks diversity is because of the cost.
-For parents whose children are serious about becoming professional dancers, there's a hefty cost associated with that dream: According to a report by FiveThirtyEight, ballet classes can cost up to $120,000 over the course of 15 years.
+For parents whose children are serious about becoming professional dancers, there’s a hefty cost associated with that dream.
+According to a report by FiveThirtyEight, ballet classes can cost up to $120,000 over the course of 15 years.

 Some companies have diversity and inclusion programs that offer scholarships, and the Boys & Girls Clubs of America famously gives ballet lessons.
 (It’s how Misty Copeland got her start!)
 Check out the American Ballet Theater’s Project Plié to learn of other initiatives around the nation.

-• Read up on ballet: If you're not familiar with the dance world at large and classical ballet specifically, you may want to take some time to educate yourself on the community your child will be entering.
+If you’re not familiar with the dance world at large and classical ballet specifically, take some time to educate yourself.
 The Atlanta Ballet has a glossary of ballet terms and positions to get you started.

 We’ve all heard the phrase “You can’t be it if you can’t see it.”
 So help your dancer be who they want to be with the following:

-• Look at performances starring Black ballet performers: YouTube is full of performances for your dancers to emulate around the house.
-Just type in "black ballerinas" and you'll find hundreds of videos showing dancers of all ages en pointe or leaping across the stage.
-Take some time to show them performances by companies like the Alvin Ailey Dance Company and the Dance Theater of Harlem, or their role models.
+YouTube is full of performances your dancers can emulate around the house.
+Just type in “black ballerinas” and you’ll find hundreds of videos showing dancers of all ages en pointe or leaping across the stage.
+Search for performances by companies like the Alvin Ailey Dance Company and the Dance Theater of Harlem, or their role models, as well.

 Finding Skin-Toned Dancewear

-Dancers and moms alike have shared the difficulties of finding skin-toned dancewear and the annoyances that come with having to dye pointe shoes, leotards, and tutus themselves.
-While some Target stores carry brown Danskin tights, it's still a speciality request to find dancewear for Black ballerinas.
-Here's how you can address that.
+While some Target stores carry brown Danskin tights (and Amazon has Danskin tights in “toast”), it’s still a speciality request to find dancewear for Black ballerinas.
+Here’s how you can address that.

-• Learn how to customize dancewear: Ingrid Silva posted a video that explains how she gets her pointe shoes brown: She uses a sponge and liquid foundation in her skin tone, a technique known as "pancaking."
+Ingrid Silva posted a video that explains how she gets her pointe shoes brown.
+She uses a sponge and liquid foundation in her skin tone, a technique known as “pancaking.”
 Bloggers in the dance community have written posts on how to dye pointe shoes and how to dye tutus and leotards.

-• Find brands that sell true-nude dancewear: Ballerinas of color have being pushing for companies to make dancewear in a variety of shades outside of pink, beige, and white.
-Some companies are listening, and some have popped up to meet this need—like Mahogany Blues, which sells fleshtone leotards.
+Ballerinas of color have being pushing for companies to make dancewear in shades other than pink, beige, and white.
+Some companies are listening, and some have popped up to meet this need—like Mahogany Blues, which sells flesh-tone leotards.

-If you need shoes, you can try Blendz Apparel (ballet shoes, as well as tights), Gaynor Minden (pointe shoes), and Danskin Freestyle (ballet slippers).
-And for tights, there's Nubian Skin, Nude Barre, Ballet Cafe Naturals, and Shades of Dance.
+If you need shoes, you can try Bloch (pointe shoes), Capezio (dance shoes), Blendz Apparel (ballet shoes, as well as tights), Gaynor Minden (pointe shoes), and Danskin Freestyle (ballet slippers).
+And for tights, there’s Nubian Skin, Nude Barre, Ballet Cafe Naturals, and Shades of Dance.

-Now that you have a good idea of how you can support your ballerina, you both can enjoy this beautiful pastime together.
+Now that you know how you to support your tiny dancer, go and enjoy this beautiful pastime together.
 (Just make sure you tag us in pictures from ballet class!)